henribredt/UserExperience-WWDC21/README.md

 When the user has finished exploring the Playground, he is sensitized for bad UX, knows some fundamental rules and experienced the apps transformation from bad to good usability.

 ## Installation 👨🏼‍💻
 The Playground was optimized for running on iPad.
 Download the Swift Playgrounds App from the App Store and open this playground.
-Make sure to turn off 'Enable Results'.
+Make sure to turn off 'Enable Results' and use the floating keyboard of iPadOS or an external keyboard for text input.